 - In 2006 Midwest Corporation acquired the rights to haul leftover stockpile material from the GOJV to Geraldton Port

-- Sinosteel Corporation acquired Midwest Corporation, including the Koolanooka and Blue Hills assets to form Sinosteel Midwest Corporation in 2008, and commenced mining in April 2010.
+- Sinosteel Corporation acquired Midwest Corporation, including the Koolanooka and Blue Hills assets to form Sinosteel Midwest Group in 2008, and commenced mining in April 2010.

 - The Koolanooka Mine was officially opened by WA Premier David Brand on 5th February 1966